 With a smaller amount of traffic than Google, oftentimes clicks from this platform are more affordable, if lower in volume.

-With Facebook, Instagram and LinkedIn as several popular options, consider which audience would resonate best for your brand.
+With Facebook, Instagram, and LinkedIn as several popular options, consider which audience would resonate best for your brand.

 Re-targeting campaigns on Youtube’s display network can be a powerful way to guide potential customers down their buying journey to you.

 Researching the specific demographics of a paid search traffic channel is a great starting point.
 Some industries are easy to figure out while others require a bit of data testing to figure out where they will get the best results.
-One of the heaviest advantages search engines have over social networks though is that the person searching the paid for keyword shows an intent to make a purchase.
+One of the heaviest advantages search engines has over social networks though is that the person searching the paid-for keyword shows an intent to make a purchase.
 However, many companies do better with native social advertising because they reach the right segmented and targeted audience which is easier to do on a social network than within search engines.

 Landing Page Experience

-Consider that your brand is going to pay to bring people into your doors, onto your website and calling your business.
+Consider that your brand is going to pay to bring people into your doors, onto your website, and calling your business.
 Every business knows how important it is to make a great first impression when a potential client calls but this is exactly what happens when a potential buyer comes to your website.
 That is your companies chance for a first impression.
 When you are paying per person that comes to your website it is critical that you offer the most relevant and converting landing page experience for the potential customers coming to your website.